Possible Dynamical Pathways to the Misalignment of the VHS 1256-1257 System

 \section{acknowledgement}

+We would also like to thank the anonymous referee, Gongjie Li, Rebecca Martin, Michael Poon, and Hannao Rein for the fruitful discussions and comments.
 LH and SN thank Howard and Astrid Preston for their generous support.
-CS acknowledges support from the Department of Energy Computational Science Graduate Fellowship.
+CS acknowledges support from the Department of Energy Computational Science Graduate Fellowship supported by the U.S. Department of Energy, Office of Science, Office of Advanced Scientific Computing Research, under Award Number DE-SC0026073.
 We would like to thank UCLA Office of Advanced Research Computing's Research Technology group for the computational and storage services provided by the Hoffman2 Shared Cluster, and the UCLA department of physics and astronomy for their continued support.

 \FloatBarrier